 It’s at once her most accessible and most challenging film.
 Its length (3 hours and 20 minutes) and its leisurely pace may be off-putting, yet once the viewer adapts to the extraordinary, ordinary rhythms of the film, you have one of the most hypnotic, scathing and unique portraits in all cinema.

 She started young

 Very young.
-She made Saute ma ville (1968) when she was 18 (it’s screening before Je, tu, il, elle at the Festival).
+She made Saute ma ville (1968) when she was 18.
 Despite formal similarities to her best-known work, as it’s about a girl who enters a kitchen and does ordinary tasks in an increasingly bizarre and off-kilter way, Akerman subsequently described it as “the opposite of Jeanne Dielman, that was resignation.
 Here it is rage and death.”